Welcome 😄 to the Roundup of Good News!

 Mauro Caporiccio, author of the book Sisters Forever, also recently released as a film by RAI TV told the Times, “The girls effectively grew up with four parents and eight grandparents, and the experiment worked… Today they are more like twins than sisters and there is a kind of love which binds the two families.”

 📎Odds & Ends 📎

 🐦 I do a lot of other writing.
-A recent offering: Hunters of the Feather, a story about a thinker-linker crow who wants to save birdkind from extinction.
-(It’s really good!
-It’s really cheap!
-Buy it!
-Review or rate it positively!
-Now available on Audible!)
-Now the second volume, Scavengers of Mind, is available.
+A recent offering: Hunters of the Feather, a story about a thinker-linker crow who wants to save birdkind from extinction, and the sequel, Scavengers of Mind.
+(They’re really good!
+They’re really cheap!
+Buy and review or rate positively!
+And Hunters is also available on Audible!)
 Other stories, based on Jane Austen novels — including a new one for lovers of Pride & Prejudice, Mrs. Bennet’s Advice to Young Ladies — and others on Greek mythology, can be found here.

 💙 What You Can Do to Rescue Democracy 💙

 It turns out that participation in democracy is not just an every-four-years event but requires active participation, like, whenever you can find time.

 Look in the comments for Progressive Muse’s report on Postcards to Voters